-A majority of CPCs in Idaho offer no information about contraception (100%), no STI-related services (66.7%), no wellperson care (90.5%) or referrals (85.7%), and no prenatal care (100%) or referrals (47.6%).
+No CPCs in Idaho offer information about contraception.
+Most Idaho CPCs offer no STI-related services (66.7%), no well-person care (90.5%) or referrals (85.7%), and no prenatal care (100%) or referrals (47.6%).
 None of the Idaho CPCs affiliated with the global anti-abortion group Heartbeat International provides prenatal care.